Energy Use & Climate Change

 Dynamic allocation of server and storage resources in a highly virtualized IT infrastructure allows us to strike the right balance between energy efficiency and business performance.

 - Tiered, shared, and virtualized server and storage—based on the VCE Vblock® converged infrastructure

 - Integrated management and automation for virtualized infrastructure

-FAST technology, which automatically moves data to the appropriate tier of storage, such as flash drives for ultra-high performance, or SATA drives for infrequently used information, is further optimizing our storage infrastructure for performance, energy-efficiency and cost.
+By the end of 2012, EMC IT had virtualized 92 percent of OS images using the VMware® vSphere® platform.
+On average, we are achieving virtual to physical consolidation ratios of 14:1.
+Capacity utilization rates across compute and storage have increased to about 75 percent.
+EMC FAST VPTM technology, which automatically moves data to the appropriate tier of storage, such as flash drives for ultra-high performance or SATA drives for infrequently used information, is further optimizing our storage infrastructure for performance, energy-efficiency, and cost.

-Results to-date of EMC’s Cloud Transformation:
+Results to-date of EMC’s Cloud Transformation

-|EMC Revenue||$8.2 billion||$20 billion|
+|EMC REVENUE||$8.2 billion||$20 billion||$21.7 billion|

 |1,800 physical servers